Aesculus parviflora is easily grown in average soil in part to full shade and features … Continued

 Native plants have evolved over thousands of years alongside native wildlife and therefore offer the most useful habitat.
 Native plants feed bugs at every stage of life, and bugs are the very foundation for our entire food web.

 Our prairie natives require less water, and are adapted to grow in our soil types and temperature extremes, so they do well without requiring extensive resources and chemicals.
-Native plants help in management of rainwater runoff and maintain healthy soil with their deep and extensive root systems.
+Native plants help in management of rainwater runoff and maintain healthy soil with their deep root systems.

 Aesculus glabra is found in the open may reach 60’ tall by 30’ wide, but … Continued